chanino/aws-lambda-embedding-server/README.md

 ```

 Authenticate to AWS
-The examples below are based on authenticating via aws configure sso.  `aws configure sso` returns the CLI profile name-  update the PROFILE below with the actual CLI profile name.
+The examples below are based on authenticating via `aws configure sso` that returns the CLI profile name.
+Update the PROFILE below with the actual CLI profile name.

 ```bash
 aws configure sso